panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 Is there a better approach?

-Fortunately, when using *event delegation* pattern, listening for events on multiple elements requires just one event listener.
+Fortunately, when using the *event delegation* pattern, listening for events on multiple elements requires just one event listener.

 The event delegation uses specifics of *event propagation* mechanism.
 To understand how event delegation works, I recommend understanding the event propagation first.

 ## 2. Event propagation

-When you click the button in the following html:
+When you click the button in the following HTML:

 ```html{4}
 <html>